farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 ## Game Master & Players

 One person in the group needs to act as the `Game Master`, or `GM`.
-The GM is responsible for the world and the characters that live in it (those that aren't directly played by the rest of the table).
+The GM is responsible for the world and the characters that aren't directly played by the rest of the table.
 We call those characters "non-player characters", or `NPCs`.

 The rest of the group are `Players`.
 The players create a character that experiences compelling stories inside this world.
 We call those player characters, or `PCs`.

 While the GM is usually the main person in charge of the way the world changes over time, everyone at the table is in charge of the story.

-Everyone at the table contributes to make the story successful, and captivating.
+Everybody contributes to make the story successful, and captivating.

 ## Game Structure